chinedufn/rectangle-pack/README.md

 - Arbitrarily grouping rectangles to ensure that they are placed in the same bin(s).

-- Supports three dimensional rectangles through a width + height + depth (layers) based API.
+- Supports three dimensional rectangles through a width + height + depth based API.

 - Supports two dimensional rectangles (depth = 1)